-Solid Shine UI is the library used to contain many of the custom controls used in all of my modern software projects
+This library contains many of the custom UI controls and helper methods used in all of my modern WPF software projects.

-If you're looking for a UI library for your WPF app that offers a lot more customization and a distinct visual style, Solid Shine UI may be a good pick.
+If you're looking for a UI library for your WPF app that offers a lot more customization and a distinct visual style, I hope you give my library a look!

 Open source, easy to integrate

 The entirety of Solid Shine UI is released under the MIT license, making it available for most open-source and closed-source projects.
 Most code and controls I've designed myself, but I also build upon the work of some other open-source projects.